yyl-20020115/nesasm/README.md

                                listing file

                        The default level is level 2.
+     -s                Show segment usage.
+If one of those options is specified the assembler will display information on the ROM bank usage.
+Use '-s' to show basic information and '-ss' to show more detailed information.

      -m                Force macros expansion in the listing file, even if the MLIST directive is not seen in the input file.